The range of valid prescription formats is described below.

 Continued dispensing is a Commonwealth initiative that allows the supply of certain eligible PBS and RPBS medicines when a patient cannot obtain a prescription and there is an immediate need for the medicine.
 Pharmacists are able to supply a single PBS quantity of a Schedule 4 medicine specified in Schedule 1 of the National Health (Continued Dispensing) Determination 2022.

-The criteria which must be met for Continued Dispensing are detailed in the Department of Human Services Education guide - Continued Dispensing Initiative - PBS requirements.
+The criteria which must be met for Continued Dispensing are detailed in the Services Australia Education guide - Continued Dispensing Initiative - PBS requirements.

 Emergency 7 day supply by pharmacist